Landmark F.X. McRory’s closing but owner Mick McHugh hopes to relocate

 But it sounds as though there will be more good memories to come.

-McHugh said he plans on opening a new McRory’s with two blocks of the old one.
+McHugh said he plans on opening a new McRory’s within two blocks of the old one.
 He hopes to keep the bar area as close to the original as possible.

 “It’s just so universal.
 We can take care of anybody or everybody, no matter what city or country you’re from,” McHugh said.
 “This is the perfect place.
 Yeah, the perfect place.”